 General and administrative expenses consist primarily of compensation and other general corporate expenses.
-General and administrative expenses increased to \$8.1 million from \$7.7 million in the years ended December 31, 2007 and 2006, respectively.
-The increase was primarily due to increases in non-cash stock-related compensation costs associated with the adoption of SFAS 123R.
-General and administrative expenses included non-cash stock related compensation costs of \$2.6 million and \$2.7 million in the twelve months ended December 31, 2007 and 2006, respectively.
+General and administrative expenses increased to \$9.2 million from \$8.1 million in the years ended December 31, 2008 and 2007, respectively.
+The increase was primarily due to increases in non-cash stock-related compensation costs.
+General and administrative expenses included non-cash stock related compensation costs of \$4.1 million and \$2.6 million in the twelve months ended December 31, 2008 and 2007, respectively.
+Non-cash stock related compensation costs in 2008 included \$1.6 million associated with vesting of Performance Awards.